focus-editor/focus/LOG.md

 - Finder improvements:
     + While the initial scan is still in progress, display something that says so when the widget opens
+    - Fix the crash when searching by whitespace
     - Add a magnifying glass icon to the label
     - Cut lines so that the match is on the screen
         + Figure out how many characters can fit into the code section
         + If cut on the left, add an ellipsis
         - If the match can fit, maybe cut on the left, but leave as many characters as possible on the left
+        - Always cut the invisible part on the right off
     - Have an extra input for filtering by file path
     - Case insensitive search
     - Hold any buffer refreshes while there's an active search request?
     - If any buffer is modified, remember that so that finder can search again when it opens next time.
 Try to preserve scroll_y and selected (search request is a good place)
     - Don't search in deleted buffers
     - Toggle enlarge
+    - Highlight modified buffers

 - Start lines and columns from 1
 - When the file dialog or finder are open, slightly highlight the pane where files would open should the user click or hit enter